kostdiek/evt2root-AMS/README.md

 # evt2root-AMS
 This is the evt2root files for the AMS group at UND, originally created by Karl Smith and edited by Karen Ostdiek.

-analysistoots.C was originally written by William Bauder, edited by Karen Ostdiek.
+analysistools.C was originally written by William Bauder, edited by Karen Ostdiek.
 Contains functions to draw histograms, cuts, and canvases.

 cuts.C written by Karen Ostdiek.
 Contains a function to define and open a cut from a root file.
 Edit the names as you need.